Beside the Mountain

 • muffin tin with silicone liners

-To use any of these, pour the popsicle mixture in the container, cover it with tin foil, then poke a popsicle stick through the tin foil to keep it in place.
+To use any of these, pour the popsicle mixture into the container, cover it with tin foil, then poke a popsicle stick through the tin foil to keep it in place.

 Bright pink and green dragon fruit, with cut open fruit on top showing red inside with black sees.

-• High in fibre, supporting the digestive tract and bowel movements.
+• Dragon fruit is high in fibre, supporting the digestive tract and bowel movements.

-• High in anti-inflammatory antioxidants, which is going to support free radical damage and aging.
+• It's high in anti-inflammatory antioxidants, which is going to support against free radical damage and aging.

-• Supports the immune system as a good source of vitamin C.
+• Dragon fruit supports the immune system as a good source of vitamin C.

-• The fruit contains prebiotics which is a food that feeds the good bacteria, probiotics, in your intestines.
+• The fruit contains prebiotics, which are food for good bacteria (aka probiotics), in your intestines.

-It's awesome for your health to have a large diversity of plants and foods in your diet, therefore, choose to eat dragon fruit from time to time!
+It's awesome for your health to have a large diversity of plants and foods in your diet to not have any gaps in your nutrition needs.
+That's why I choose to eat dragon fruit!

 Where can I buy red or purple dragon fruit?